Do you remember a time when you were being fully yourself? I mean truly alive?

 Our first session

-Our first session is all about getting to know you in-depth.
+Our first counselling session is all about getting to know eachother and giving you some simple tools for self-soothing.
 First, I’ll get you to fill in a consent form to give me some information about you and make sure that you are aware of what our therapy journey is going to consist of.
 I get a snapshot of your life such as what you do for work, your relationships with the important people in your life, what your childhood was like and so on.

-As part of this session, I want to help you start to better understand your mind-body-connection awareness.
-We won’t be doing any intense movement work at this stage.
-This first session is all about noticing the sensations in the body and doing some breathing exercises to practice working through them.
+As part of this therapy session, I want to help you learn how to self-soothe and self-regulate.
+This first session is all about noticing the sensations in the body and doing some easy exercises to learn how to calm and soothe yourself.

-I’ll help you see that you have all these tools within you already, like resilience and the ability to ‘manually override’ your nervous system by changing your breathing.
-We’ll start to practice techniques to look after yourself and reduce your symptoms that you can use in your daily life between sessions too.
+I’ll help you see that you have all these tools within you already, like resilience and the ability to ‘manually override’ your nervous system by changing your breathing or posture.
+We’ll start to practice somatic techniques to look after yourself and reduce your symptoms that you can use in your daily life between sessions too.

 Each session builds upon the next and strengthens the work we’ve already done.
-We may dive further into something we were discussing in the last session or you may come to me with an “OMG, this thing just happened to me this week and I need to tell someone about it.”
 In each session, you will gain more tools and techniques.
 You’ll practice those techniques, so you can confidently do them by yourself.
 You’ll also love having someone to offload and talk to.

 We usually do sessions every fortnight unless you are going through a crisis and feel like you need weekly sessions for a while.
 The amount of sessions you need is entirely up to you, and I never lock you into a certain number of sessions.
 I will say that to get lasting results, having 1-3 sessions is probably not going get to the depth you desire.
 You’ll want to consider your budget and the amount of time you have to spend and we can work it out from there.
 We do not have ‘homework’ between sessions that will take a lot of your time, though I encourage you to practice the breathing exercises you learn in your sessions when you need it.

-Ready to get started with a free 20-minute discovery call?
+Ready to get started with a free 15-minute discovery call?

 My approach combines: